AnthonyPAlicea/anthonyalicea/portfolio/ux-trainers.md

   <img src="/assets/portfolio/ux-trainers/train3_dark.png" alt="Stage 3: Embedded UXer -- Standalone designer on product teams, cross-functional work." class="theme-img--dark">
 </div>

-The goal of the pipeline was never academic knowledge.
+The goal of the pipeline was never just academic knowledge.
 It was to produce people who could do the work independently.
 In Stage 3, trained team members were placed on product teams as standalone UX designers, working cross-functionally with developers and stakeholders.

 This transition didn't happen without support, but the support was lighter than in earlier stages by design.
 I paired new embeds with experienced UXers for an overlap period, and I reviewed their work directly: design deliverables, research plans, how they ran stakeholder conversations.
-The feedback was specific and candid: what was working, what wasn't, and why.
+The feedback was specific but carefully couched to not destroy whatever excitement or momentum the designer had at this point.
+Every critique connected back to core principles and mental models.
 The goal was to get them to where they could make good decisions on their own.

 The outcome: volunteers who started with no UX background were now functioning as independent designers, making real decisions on real products used across multiple countries.